-Willful Failure to Support a Child Leading to Termination of Parental Rights
+Willful Failure to Support a Child Leading to Legal Termination of Parental Rights

 Before an adoption can be completed, the biological parents of the child need to either consent to the adoption or have their parental rights terminated by the court.
 However, this can be more complicated than it seems.
 Sometimes the biological father of a child may be unknown or impossible to locate.
 Partly in order to address that problem and facilitate adoptions under these circumstances, states have laws concerning “willful failure.”